“SHUT UP LEGS! DO WHAT I TELL YOU TO DO”

 The guest interaction opened with Navneet Banka, Managing Director speaking about TREK BIKE INDIA and its initiatives.

-Jens Voigt took us through his cycling career, achievements handy tips on nutrition and exercises.
+Jens Voigt took us through his cycling career achievements, shared tips on nutrition and exercises.
 While giving a demo, he detailed out features of three road bikes Emonda, Domane and Madone – the ultimate aero race bike.
 The session culminated into a eight kilometer group ride with the PRO and plenty of conversations post the ride.

 Closing thoughts – India needs a transformational mindset towards sustainable models of transit and India also requires high level of expertise in attracting people into cycling.
-As a nation we are far too less experienced when it comes to professional cycling or even cycle to commute or any work purpose.
+As a nation we are far too less experienced when it comes to professional cycling or the science behind pursing competitive cycling.
 Small initiatives like these are building blocks towards a bigger goal.
-And TREK INDIA’s proactive initiative is a remarkable step towards making India a bicycle loving Nation.
+And TREK INDIA’s proactive initiative is a remarkable step towards making India more competitive on a global stage.

-Bikes which i got a chance to test ride.
+Bikes which i got a chance to test ride were Hybrids, MTB’s and Road bikes.

-Professional high quality TREK merchandise displayed at the camp.
+Professional high quality TREK Bontrager merchandise displayed at the camp.

 Some more pictures of the demo bikes displayed for the guest.